Be a Mathematician

 Mathematics is such a rich and exciting subject, full of riddles and challenges.
 In fact, it's such an important and wonderful area of learning, we have a whole section of the site devoted to it - the Maths Zone - which contains many links and suggestions.
 This is the place to go for home learning suggestions as well as further guidance, including videos, explaining how we learn mathematics at Bartley CE Junior School.

 Scrolling down will reveal links which particularly support our current and past units to support home learning.
 These include games, activities and instructional videos.
-There is even the chance to win $1 million dollars!
+There will even be the chance to win $1 million dollars when we start our work on multiplication and division!
 Yes, you read that right; $1 million dollars!

 A further note: